5 Ways to shift your mindset about dieting

 Spring is here and it will soon be summer.
 Maybe you’ve been through multiple seasonal weight loss efforts only to end in disappointment and failure every time.
 Your disappointment and failure isn’t a sign that weighing less will never be a reality for you.
 It’s a sign that you need to shift your mindset.

 What’s mindset you ask?
 Mindset is what you know or all that’s in your head.
 It’s facts, beliefs, values, and conditioning.
 It’s your entire collection of objective and subjective knowledge.
-Mindset allows you to achieve your dreams and holds you back.
+Mindset allows you to achieve your dreams in some aspects of your life and can hold you back in others.

-Your mindset as a student, for example, assures you that you will earn your PhD degree.
-Your mindset as a physically fit human being capable of balancing food and activity may cause your efforts to get fit to fail every time.
-Without shifting your mindset, it doesn’t matter approach you take to get fit, or how important it is to you, or how many times you try, if your mindset is not right your results won’t be right either.
+Your mindset as a bright and able student, for example, assures you that you will earn your PhD degree.
+Your fitness mindset however, may not be that of a physically fit human being capable of balancing food and activity.
+Your weight mindset may be that of failure.
+It causes your efforts to get fit to fail every time.

+Without shifting your mindset from can’t do it, to I can do, it doesn’t matter approach you take to get fit, or how important it is to you, or how many times you try.
+If your mindset is not right your results won’t be right either.

 You can shift your mindset from negative to positive.